percona/postgres/contrib/pg_tde/documentation/docs/architecture/key-prov-management.md

 # Key and key provider management

+`pg_tde` uses a hierarchy of principal and internal keys to encrypt database files.
+This chapter covers how to manage these keys, including rotation, regeneration, storage, and key provider configuration, so you can keep your encrypted data secure and accessible.

 ## Principal key rotation

 You can rotate principal keys to comply with common policies and to handle situations with potentially exposed principal keys.